Home Security Heroes is an independent site. We may receive compensation from some companies listed on our pages. Learn more.

 When visiting websites, you should also ensure they are genuine and not replicates of trusted companies.
-Many phishing scammers create cloned websites that produce pop-ups, with the cancel button often leading out into an external site that has the potential to then hack your computer and gain access to all the information you have stored.
+Many phishing scammers create cloned websites that produce pop-ups, with the cancel button often leading out to an external site that has the potential to hack your computer and gain access to all the information you have stored.
 Reliable websites typically begin with https://, whereas less secure sites may have http://.

 Free public Wi-Fi may seem convenient when you’re out, and you exceed your data usage.
 However, it can be a goldmine for hackers and identity thieves to access and steal personal information without you ever knowing.